PAM-challenge-beta/2024-task1/README.md

 - `gsl/`: The directory containing the test audio files from the Gulf of St. Lawrence.
 - `trained_models/`: The directory containing the trained model from the previous step.
 - `spec_config.json`: The spectrogram configuration file used to create the database.
+- `--deep_learning_library tensorflow` If you are using pytorch, replace tensorflow with pytorch.
 - `--output_csv detections.csv`: The name of the output CSV file where detections will be saved.
 - `--threshold 0.5`: The detection threshold.